finalcut/gulp-concat-bug/project/readme.md

 If, after running the tests you look in the four test result files

   * gulp-concat-bug/project/test1.text ... text4.txt

+  **NOTE** if you dont want to run the test look in gulp-concat-bug/project/samples for example test result files

 You will should see some unusual characters (if your a native English speaker).
 These characters are not in any of the source files.